Shigesato Itoi: Video games

 Itoi established the company Ape, Inc. as a venue for external developers to help make games for Nintendo.
 He was the creator of the Mother series.
-In the original Mother for the Famicom, he was lead designer, writer and director, while on Mother 2 (released as EarthBound in the West) for the SNES, Itoi was producer, director and writer.
+In the original Mother (released as EarthBound Beginnings in the West for Nintendo Classics) for the Famicom, he was lead designer, writer and director, while on Mother 2 (released as EarthBound in the West) for the SNES, Itoi was producer, director and writer.

 He had initially envisioned Mother 3 as a highly ambitious title for the ill-fated Nintendo 64DD peripheral which would have transitioned the series into 3D graphics and featured elaborate cinematic cutscenes; however this version of the game never came to fruition due to the failure of the 64DD, and Mother 3 was instead reimagined as a 2D title for Game Boy Advance closer in scope to the first two titles, with Itoi credited as the writer of the story.
 Another unrealized 64DD title Itoi had been involved in developing around this time was the pet simulator video game Cabbage, which was canceled after years in development hell.

+Currently, Ape Inc. still exists mainly for the purpose of managing its own intellectual properties, including EarthBound.
+It is an affiliated company of Nintendo as well as Shigesato Itoi's company Hobonichi.
+Itoi remains the CEO to this day.

 Itoi claims that the final battle of EarthBound with Giygas was inspired from his accidental childhood viewing of the Shintoho film titled The Military Policeman and the Dismembered Beauty.
 Specifically, the scene that inspired the battle was a scene depicting a woman being murdered, which he mistook for rape.

 Itoi has said that he would not be involved in a fourth title of the series.
-Itoi's works have had an impact on other games and other media, including Undertale, and others.
+Itoi's works have had an impact on other games and other media, such as Undertale.
+Toby Fox considered pitching to Itoi that he could help him make a fourth game in the Mother franchise, but changed his mind after Itoi encouraged Fox to make a sequel to Undertale.